 An independent review into the matter was instructed by the Chief Executive, which started in January 2023.
-The findings will be reported to the Council at its meeting in June 2023.
+The findings of this review were reported to the Council at its meeting on 22 June 2023.
+The report can be found on the Council's website at the following link: Dargavel Primary - Independent External Review